-Sentinel-1 TOPS data are first preprocessed using the method described in Grandin (2015).
+Sentinel-1 TOPS data is first pre-processed using the method described in Grandin, 2015.
 The NSBAS software (Doin et al., 2011), which partly relies on ROI PAC (Rosen et al., 2004) for individual interferometric calculation, is then used for time-series processing.
-We use six images acquired prior to the mainshock and six images acquired after.
-After coregistration onto a single master image (29 July 2016), a total of 55 interferograms are computed (Fig. 2).
-The choice of the interferograms is based on a minimization of the perpendicular baseline and a minimum redundancy of seven interferograms for any acquisition.
-Topography is removed using a 10-m resolution digital elevation model from the National Elevation Dataset (Gesch et al., 2002).
-To improve the SNR, interferograms are then multilooked by a factor 128 in range and 32 in azimuth, leading to a ground posting of ~500 m, and an adaptive filter is applied (Goldstein and Werner, 1998).
-Finally, unwrapping is performed using the branch-cut algorithm (Goldstein et al., 1988).
+We use six images acquired prior to the mainshock, and six images acquired after.
+After co-registration onto a single master image (2016/07/29), a total of 55 interferograms are computed (Fig. 2).
+The choice of the interferograms is based on a minimization of the perpendicular baseline and a minimum redundancy of 7 interferograms for any acquisition.
+Topography is removed using a 10 m resolution digital elevation model from the National Elevation Dataset (NED) (Gesch et al., 2002).
+To improve the signal-to-noise ratio, interferograms are then multi-looked by a factor 128 in range and 32 in azimuth, leading to a ground posting of approximately 500 meters, and an adaptive filter is applied (Goldstein and Werner, 1998).
+Finally, unwrapping is performed using the branch-cut algorithm (Goldstein and Zebker, 1988).